krzemienski/awesome-from-stars/README.md

 * [softdevca/mootranscode](https://github.com/softdevca/mootranscode): Local audio and video transcoding for Moodle
 * [mopidy/mopidy](https://github.com/mopidy/mopidy): Mopidy is an extensible music server written in Python
 * [morethanmin/morethan-log](https://github.com/morethanmin/morethan-log): 😎 A static blog using notion database
+* [Kaustubh-Natuskar/moreThanFAANGM](https://github.com/Kaustubh-Natuskar/moreThanFAANGM): This repository contains opportunities for you to apply to more than 400 product base companies(NOT JUST FAANGM) & good start-ups.
 * [acotilla91/Morse-Vision](https://github.com/acotilla91/Morse-Vision): More Vision is a simple app that utilizes ARKit to interpret blinks as morse code which are then transcribed to text.
 * [krad/morsel](https://github.com/krad/morsel): 📇 Swift library for creating HLS playlists and fragmented mp4 files.
 Works on Linux and iOS.
 * [learn-video/mosaic-video](https://github.com/learn-video/mosaic-video): Generate mosaics from video inputs